jacklion710/plugin-union-checker/README.md

 python main.py
 ```

 3. The Plugin Union Checker GUI will appear.
+If you have a precompiled build feel free to simply run the executable or app bundle instead.

 4. Click the "Search Plugins" button to initiate the search for audio plugins on your system.
 The search progress will be displayed in the command window.